StetHD/tarifa-book/workflow/indexhtml.md

 ```
  +----------------------+
- |     configuration    |   user chooses a configuration
+ |     configuration    |   the user chooses a configuration
  +----------------------+
              |
              v
  +----------------------+
  |        prepare       |   calls the front-end project build
  |           |          |   with the given configuration
- |           v          |   and symlink/copy output to cordova www
+ |           v          |   and symlinks/copies output to cordova www
  |+--------------------+|
  ||project/bin/build.js||
  |+--------------------+|